-- Use buzzwords / keywords in your profile, to increase you chances of appearing on searches.
+- Use buzzwords/keywords in your profile, to increase your chances of appearing on searches.

 Show all your assignments

-Several recruiters told us than many contractors list a large number of contracts under a single heading on their CVs, such as:
+Several recruiters told us that many contractors list a large number of contracts under a single heading on their CVs, such as:

 Contractor’s Company Limited

-It’s always best to list every contract role you’re worked on in the recent past, together with dates.
+It’s always best to list every contract role you’ve worked on in the recent past, together with dates.